Puerto Rico Church Records and Indexes

 Introduction

-In 2012, I led a team of volunteers who worked tirelessly to compile an index of all Puerto Rico municipalities for civil registration records.
-Near the completion of the project, FamilySearch introduced new images that changed the numbering sequence across the collection, forcing us to pause the project.
-A few years later, I decided to rebuild the index, beginning with the parish records.
-After completing this phase, I will continue with the Civil Registration records.
+In 2012, I led a team of volunteers who worked tirelessly to compile an index of all Puerto Rico municipalities for Civil Registration records.
+Near the completion of the project, however, FamilySearch introduced new images that changed the numbering sequence throughout the collection.
+As a result, we paused the project.

 If you want to navigate the vast collection of Puerto Rico parish records digitized by FamilySearch, this section provides a practical guide.
-Although other websites offer indexes, my website includes additional information that can significantly improve your research.
-I designed it to be more thorough, precise, and comprehensive than many other resources available online.
+While other websites offer indexes, my website includes additional information designed to make your research more efficient, accurate, and productive.

 What My Website Offers

-My website provides a comprehensive index along with detailed information that goes beyond what FamilySearch currently offers.
-Genealogists and researchers benefit from access to image numbers, indexed documents, observations about parish books, and references to additional records.
+My website provides a comprehensive index and detailed information that goes beyond what FamilySearch currently offers.

 Welcome to Online Research